Tuesday, April 16, 2013

 http://www.kionrightnow.com/story/14621156/red-cross-hero-woman-rescues-horse-near-death?

-Paris was so weak when she was found, she could hardly walk onto the trailer.
+Paris was so weak when she was found that she could hardly walk onto the trailer.
 At the shelter, she collapsed.
-Larry Carr, Barn Supervisor at the SPCA told me that when a horse goes down like that, they don't necessarily get back up.
+Larry Carr, Barn Supervisor at the SPCA told me that when a horse goes down like that, they don't often get back up.
 Her chance of survival was slim.

 Another surprise has been what a natural leader Paris is.
 She always wants to go first on the trail (or at least, ahead of Nutmeg).
 If we encounter something dodgy (which for a horse can be pretty much anything), she is more easily convinced to approach it, explore it, and let go of her fear.
 Nutmeg takes her cues from Paris; it's all good.
 Hooray for the brave young horse!